dgunjetti/kubernetes-integration/03-certmanager.md

 ## Point the browser to https://\<dnsname\>
-we need to see web server available to https.
+we need to see web server available on https.